-English River Formation - The English River Formation is up to 6 m (20 ft) within the mapping area.
-This unit is dominated by gray to olive green siltstone with apparent bioturbated fabrics (Photo 30).
+English River Formation - The English River Formation is up to 9 m (30 ft) within the mapping area.
+This unit is dominated by gray to olive green siltstone with apparent bioturbated fabrics.
 Bivalves and brachiopods are common, especially in the upper beds, with scattered to abundant fossil molds as well.
-This unit appears only in the cross-section and not on the map.
+This unit only appears within a buried bedrock valley in the northeastern corner of the mapping area.

-Saverton Shale Formation - The Saverton Shale Formation can be up to 46 m (150 ft) within the mapping area.
+Saverton Shale Formation - The Saverton Shale Formation can be up to 40 m (130 ft) within the mapping area.
 This unit is dominated by green-gray shale, commonly burrowed with sparse to absent macro-fossils.
-This unit appears only in the cross-section and not on the map.
+This unit only appears within a buried bedrock valley in the northeastern corner of the mapping area.